 Let’s say in the middle of the year, you have the urge to get massages every month, & you can get a prescription from your doctor.
 But you didn’t figure those costs in when you initially computed your FSA.
 You can’t just increase it in the middle of the year.

-You can change your FSA amount outside of Open Enrollment only if you have a mid-year qualifying event, which includes: change in marital status (marriage, divorce, legal separation, death of a spouse, annulment), change in a number of tax dependents (birth, adoption, death), or employment changes (quitting or starting a new job, change from full-time to part-time).
+You can change your FSA amount outside of open enrollment only if you have a mid-year qualifying event, which includes: a change in marital status (marriage, divorce, legal separation, death of a spouse, annulment), change in a number of tax dependents (birth, adoption, death), or employment changes (quitting or starting a new job, change from full-time to part-time).

 The beauty of an HSA is you can open one through any HSA provider of your choice.
 You don’t even have to choose the HSA that’s provided by your employer.
 Why would you not want to choose the HSA provided by your employer?
 Because there are much better HSA providers out there.
 Giving advice on the best HSA provider where you can have really low-cost investment options is one of the things we provide for our financial planning clients.